 The Cosmic Liquidator by Sun Products Corporation (a Talley Industries company, now known as Talley Defense Systems) is the oldest known air-pressure-based water blaster.
 However, presently little is known about the manufacturer.
 The Cosmic Liquidator in the iSoaker.com Holdings appears to suffer from age and lack of use; some of its inner tubings were initially sealed shut, though could be repaired to a limited extent.
 It also features a pulse-setting, but this feature does not appear to work properly on the available model.
-For target practice, the Cosmic Liquidator also comes with a set of sticker-targets.
-However, exactly what an "Alien Starball" is remains presently lost to time.
+For target practice, the Cosmic Liquidator also comes with a set of targets or semi-thick cardboard backing.
+However, exactly what an "Alien Starball" is supposed to be remains presently lost to time.

 The Blaster ::